Jamal-Jamal/chefs4U/journals/david.md

 - Backend authentication for the events microservice
 - Backend error handling for the post endpoint in the events microservice
 - The delete endpoint within the events microservice

+## Jan 18, 2023

+Today, I worked on:

+- Completed events form in the front end
+- Merged delete endpoints into main
+- Worked on groups migrations

+## Jan 19, 2023

+Today, I worked on:

+- Worked on group migrations
+- Merged my events form into main
+- Started working on chef details page in the front end